 Our pups came from all over the UK and have been car travellers since the day they came into our lives.
 However, like some humans, some dogs can be fearful or get car sick.
 It pays dividends to get your pooch used to the car at as young an age as possible – and certainly acclimatise him well ahead of a long trip.

 Start with short journeys that end somewhere fun; like the park, or the beach.
 If your pup won’t even get in the car, put food in the car and encourage him to hop in and out by himself (be patient – don’t lift or force him!)
+You could feed him in the car for a few weeks before your journey.
 This will reinforce that the car is nothing to worry about.
 A favourite blanket or toy will also make the environment of the car smell friendly and familiar.

 2. Prepare the Car

-Waterproof seat-covers or blankets mitigate against accidents, muddy footprints or hair.
-Shades on windows keep all passengers comfortable in bright sunshine.
+Waterproof seat covers or blankets mitigate against accidents, muddy footprints or hair.
+Retractable window shades keep all passengers comfortable in bright sunshine.
 A familiar-smelling blanket or toy will help to make your pup feel at home in the car.
 When ours were babies, we also took puppy pads (the cheapest and best were from Home Bargains) and Odor Kill, to clean and remove odour in case of any accidents.

 3. Tire ‘em Out before a Trip – and After!

 If we can give the puppy-people a good run before a journey, it helps them to chill and rest during the journey.
 However, as seasoned travellers, they now know the drill.
 As soon as the vehicle door is open, they leap eagerly in, snuggle down and sleep in the large, secure and comfy bed that we have built for them behind the seats in the van!